 Design falls should take account of any potential deflection and construction tolerances.
 In the absence of detailed calculations, this may necessitate design falls of twice the minimum finished falls (1:40 or 2.5%).

-Cut-to-falls systems are often produced to a 1:60 (1.7%) fall or 1:40 (2.5%) fall to ensure that deflection of the deck and/or construction tolerances are overcome.
-This is particularly important in designing inverted roofs, where calculation of dead loading should be based upon the ballast type and depth to be used.
+Cut-to-falls systems are often produced to a 1:60 (1.7%) fall or 1:40 (2.5%) fall.
+However the use of these systems does not remove the need to check that deck deflection and tolerance is overcome and that a resulting fall in the waterproof membrane of a minimum of 1:80 is achieved.
+Allowance for deflection is particularly important in designing inverted roofs where calculation of dead loading should be based upon the ballast type and depth to be used.

 The manufacturers of certain waterproofing products have certification for their use in 'completely flat' or 'zero falls' applications.
-For the purposes of this standard, the design conditions of BS 6229 shall be assumed to prevail.
+For the purposes of this standard the design conditions of BS 6229 shall be assumed to prevail in all warm and cold deck roof systems.

-Consideration should also be given to:
+Consideration should also be given to;

 - The available upstand height at the high end of the falls.
-This may be a limiting factor on the length/size of the roof area to be drained. - Avoidance of ponding behind wide obstructions to the drained slope, such as plant plinths or roof lights. - Avoidance of gutters by designing with intersecting roof planes.

-Falls between rain water outlets along a perimeter.
+This may be a limiting factor on the length/size of the roof area to be drained.
+If necessary additional rainwater outlets should be provided. - Avoidance of ponding behind wide obstructions to the drained slope such as plant plinths or roof lights.
+Additional rainwater outlets and / or insulation crickets should be provided. - Avoidance of gutters by designing with intersecting roof planes. - Falls between rain water outlets along a perimeter.